Bryanblount07/Configuring-Active-Directory/README.md

 <img src="https://imgur.com/D6PYZ2K.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we're going to join client one to the server.
 Go to settings, about, rename PC Advanced, change, my domain and put mydomain.com.
 You will get a prompt to put in user name & password. use the mydomain.com\Janeadmin & the password.
 The client 1 should restart.
+Then log back in.
 </p>
 <br />